aretasg/dockit/README.md

 * energy minimisation of the ligand before docking for more accurate representation of the bond lengths and angles using AmberTools is integrated in dockit_vina.sh but you will need AmberTools and $AMBERHOME set for it to work;
 * to modify seed, exhaustiveness and num_mode parameters to be run with Vina edit the default values in bin/prepare_vina_config.py;
 * As of now Dockit-Vina does not support flexible residues and target proteins are treated as rigid structures.
-However, it can be done by placing flexible residues in PDBQT file and appending dock.py command in dockit_vina.sh with --flex argument;
+However, it can be done by placing flexible residues in PDBQT file and appending dock.py command in dockit_vina.sh with --flex argument (e.g. --config conf --receptor rigid.pdbqt --flex side_chains.pdbqt --ligand ligand.pdbqt);
 * The necessity of selecting the right charges (Kollman/Gasteirger) is absolete when using Vina due to the scoring system being based hydrophobic and hydrogen bond interactions in contrast to its predecessor AutoDock 4.
 Nevertheless, if you wish to use AutoDock 4 instead of Vina the default charge for enzymes and ligands are set as Kollman and Gasteirger, respectively.

 ## Authors